advanced-security/codeql-extractor-iac/README.md

 </div>
 <!-- markdownlint-restore -->

-CodeQL Extractor, Library, and Queries for Infrastructure as Code.
+[CodeQL][codeql] Extractor, Library, and Queries for Infrastructure as Code.

 ## Usage